Girik-Khullar/NICT-Solar-Observation-Scraper/README.md

 - Extracts solar radio dynamic spectra data.
 - Supports data retrieval from HiRAS and YAMAGAWA datasets.
 - Easy to use and customize.
+- A custom mini parser was developed to solve the captcha on the website bypassing the human effort needed and automating it entirely.

 ## Installation